 Reasons to Shadow a Physician

-There are several reasons to shadow a physician.
+There are several reasons to shadow a doctor.
 Shadowing opportunities provide aspiring medical students with unique insights in the life of a physician.
 Furthermore, most medical schools encourage pre-meds to have at least one shadowing experience prior to matriculation.

-Shadowing a Physician is Generally Expected
+Shadowing a Doctor is Generally Expected

 Medical schools expect applicants to possess experience shadowing a physician.
 In recent years, shadowing a physician has become an unwritten requirement for medical school admissions.
 As a result, many students choose to shadow a physician that they have known for years, such as a family physician or a family member.
 Those who do not have experience shadowing a physician will not be considered as competitive.

 Shadowing a physician gives you a first hand look at the day-to-day life of a doctor.
 Some physicians have their own offices while some may spend the majority of his/her time in an operating room or hospital.
 When you shadow a doctor, the goal should be to learn and see the environment experienced by a physician in practice.

 Furthermore, shadowing a doctor in a clinical setting should provide premeds with a more accurate depiction of the medical field.
 The recent popularity of television shows involving medicine often time paint a picture of the life of a doctor in a more glamorous light.

 Also, physician shadowing allows premeds the ability to see different specialties and aspects of medicine that they would not otherwise see until their second or third year of medical school.

 A personal relationship with a physician provides an easier method of requesting letters of recommendation from current M.D.'s.
 If the physician you have shadowed is willing to write a letter of recommendation for you, he or she is much more capable of providing medical school admissions committees with a personalized and professional depiction of you.
 Furthermore, if possible, you should seek to shadow a physician that graduated from one of the medical schools to which you are applying.